readingcapital/readingcapital.github.io/volume-1/chapter-01-commentary.md

 quantity.
 Our ignorance does not change this.

-This observation stands in constrast to the central category of modern
+This observation stands in constrast to the central category of modern economics, *scarcity* as such.
-econimics: scarcity.
 Scarcity — "there is not enough" — is a relation of how much stuff there is vs. how much someone wants for some purpose; scarcity is a category of a relation between stuff and need.
 It does not make sense to say there is not enough coffee, but we have to say "not enough for what?".
 In the same way, we need a certain amount of bricks to build a house, not just bricks or many bricks.
 Bricks are no scarce or plentiful in general, but in relation to whatever we want to do with them.

 Yet, in modern economics stuff is defined as scarce regardless of the need that confronts it.
 Consequently, when these economists start with scarcity they do